-How can you handle Literature in homeschool high school is to teach it in co-op?
+One way to handle Literature in homeschool high school is to teach it in co-op

 Homeschool high school co-ops are an excellent way to handle Literature.
 If you’ve never had the joy of inspiring teens to enjoy Literature and ideas and themes from Literature, you are in for a treat.
 Not feeling confident?
 7Sister Sabrina will coach you through some tried and true basics in this post:

 If you use Literature Study Guides, even an non-literature-expert mom can handle a lovely classroom discussion.
 However, it’s nice to have a basic set of questions that teens can come to expect during Literature discussions.
 Here is a post with 10 terrific questions for literature discussion in homeschool co-ops.

 Using study guides

 If you want to cover a literature topic and use a literature study guide program, here are some posts on how to use our literature guides in homeschool high school co-ops.

 What literature subjects can you cover in homeschool co-ops?
 There’s no end to it.
 If there’s a genre of literature that your teens are interested in, dive in!

 Need some fun ideas for American Literature activities for your co-op?
 Lots of fun with this post.